 The Western SoMa PEIR determined that implementation of the Western SoMa Community Plan would have a potentially significant impact related to the alteration of wind in a manner that would substantially affect public areas.
-However, the PEIR determined that this impact could be reduced to a less-than-significant level with implementation of PEIR Mitigation Measure M-WS-1: Screening-Level Wind Analysis and Wind Testing, which would require a wind analysis for any new structures within the Community Plan Area that have a proposed height of 80 feet or taller.
+However, the PEIR determined that this impact could be reduced to a less-than-significant level with implementation of Mitigation Measure M-WS-1: Screening-Level Wind Analysis and Wind Testing, which would require a wind analysis for any new structures within the Community Plan Area that have a proposed height of 80 feet or taller.

-Based upon experience of the Planning Department in reviewing wind analyses and expert opinion on other projects, it is generally (but not always) the case that projects under 80 feet in height do not have the potential to generate significant wind impacts.
-Although the proposed 55-foot-tall building (65 feet tall with rooftop structures) would be taller than the adjacent buildings, it would be similar in height to existing buildings in the surrounding area.
-For the above reasons, the proposed project is not anticipated to cause significant impacts related to wind that were not identified in the Western SoMa PEIR.
-Therefore, PEIR Mitigation Measure M-WS-1 would not apply to the proposed project.
+Based upon experience of the Planning Department in reviewing wind analyses and expert opinion on other projects, it is generally the case that projects under 80 feet in height would not have the potential to generate significant wind impacts.
+The proposed 65-foot-tall mixed-use building would be similar in height to existing buildings in the area, and thus the project would not contribute to the significant wind impact identified in the Western SoMa PEIR because the proposed structure would not rise substantially above nearby buildings and would not exceed 80 feet in height.
+Therefore, Mitigation Measure M-WS-1 would not apply to the proposed project.